 You can let the cake sit out at room temperature, covered loosely with aluminum foil, for 1 day.

-You can also transfer the glazed cake into a freezer bag and freeze it.
+Transfer the glazed cake into a freezer bag and freeze.
 To thaw, let the cake sit on the kitchen counter for about 2 hours.

 More delicious cardamom desserts: